zakimjz/zakimjz.github.io/pages/courses/algorithms/hw1.md

 Answer the following questions.
 DPV refers to the algorithms book.

 Q1.
-Consider the following pseudo-code:
+Consider the following code:
 ```python
    def star(n):
       print('**')